bramley/phplist-plugin-ckeditor/README.md

 ## Configuration ##
 The width and height of the editor window can be specified on the Settings page.

-The location of a directory where KCFinder can store uploaded images can be specified on the Settings page.
-The location entered here will override the UPLOADIMAGES\_DIR value, if set, in config.php.
+The UPLOADIMAGES\_DIR value in config.php must be set to the location of a directory where KCFinder can store uploaded images.
 The directory must be writable by the web server.
+Note that the value is relative to the web root and must not contain a leading '/'.

-Note that KCFinder will create two subdirectories within the specified directory to store the full-size and thumbnail images.
+KCFinder will create two subdirectories within the specified directory to store the full-size and thumbnail images.
-The sub-directory for full-size images can be configured on the Settings page.
+The name of the sub-directory for full-size images can be configured on the Settings page.
 The default value of `image` is fine for a new installation and for upgrading from FCKEditor.

 If the UPLOADIMAGES\_DIR value in config.php is set to `false` then kcFinder will be disabled and image uploading will not be possible.
 ## Custom configuration ##
 Other settings for the editor can be placed in a custom configuration file.
 This file needs to be within the web root and its location specified on the Settings page.
-A sample custom configuration file is provided which can be used as the basis for your own settings.
+A sample custom configuration file `CKEditorPlugin/sample.ckconfig.js` is provided which can be used as the basis for your own settings.

 See <http://docs.ckeditor.com/#!/api/CKEDITOR.config> for how to specify configuration settings.
 ## Styles ##

 Style definitions can be specified in the custom configuration file, and they will then appear in the Styles drop-down list when editing a message.
 Additionally, a CSS stylesheet file can be parsed to provide the style definitions.
+The sample custom configuration file has an example of how to define styles.

 See <http://docs.ckeditor.com/#!/guide/dev_styles>

 ## Custom build of CKEditor ##